Understanding Dental Bone Grafting: A Key Step for Successful Dental Implants

 Dental implants require patients to have a certain amount of natural, healthy bone to be successfully placed and provide long-term stability.
 However, when teeth are missing, the jawbone deteriorates due to a lack of stimulation from chewing and biting forces.
 Additionally, if a patient has had missing teeth for an extended period or has underlying health issues such as gum disease, there may not be enough bone present to address it with an implant.
 Preparatory procedures such as this can build up the bone and create a strong foundation for placing the implant.

-What to expect during a dental bone grafting procedure
+What to expect during a dental bone grafting procedure?

 At Farhoumand Dentistry, our experienced team of dentists will perform a thorough examination and take several X-rays or CT scans to assess the amount of bone present and decide if a bone graft is needed before dental implant placement.
 The bone grafting procedure involves using donor bone from another part of your body, synthetic materials, or laboratory-processed animal bones.
 This material is then placed where the jawbone needs to be strengthened.
 Over time, this material will integrate with your existing bone, creating a stronger base for dental implants.